Resources and Benefits

 Mayo Families' Connection is an organization that assists the spouses and significant others of Mayo Clinic residents, fellows, research fellows, and medical students in transitioning to Rochester, Minnesota.
 It holds events and programs and has a variety of interest groups.

-On the Mayo Families' Connection website, you'll find information about Rochester housing, schools, child care, higher education, and community activities.
+Mayo Families' Connection provides information about Rochester housing, schools, child care, higher education, and community activities.

-Mayo Clinic Concierge Services has additional resources for questions regarding child care.
+Mayo Clinic Concierge Services has additional resources for information and questions regarding child care.

 Workshop for spouses and significant others